-The UAE is a civil law jurisdiction and judicial precedents in the UAE have no binding effect on subsequent decisions.
+The UAE is a civil law jurisdiction and judicial precedents in the UAE have no binding effect.
 In addition, court decisions in the UAE are generally not recorded.
-These factors create greater judicial uncertainty than would be expected in other jurisdictions.
+These factors create greater judicial uncertainty.

-The Certificates, the Agency Agreement, the Costs Undertaking, the Master Trust Deed, the Sale Undertaking, the Sale Substitution Undertaking, the Redemption Undertaking, the Purchase Undertaking, and the Servicing Agency Agreement (each as defined in "Terms and Conditions of the Certificates") and the Dealer Agreement (as defined in "Subscription and Sale") are governed by English law and the parties to such documents have agreed to refer any unresolved dispute in relation to such documents to arbitration under the Arbitration Rules of the London Court of International Arbitration in London, England (the "LCIA Rules"), with an arbitral tribunal with its seat in London (or, subject to the exercise of an option to litigate given to certain parties (other than the Issuer) the courts of England and Wales are stated to have jurisdiction to settle any disputes).
+The Certificates, the Agency Agreement, the Costs Undertaking, the Master Trust Deed, the Sale Undertaking, the Sale Substitution Undertaking, the Redemption Undertaking, the Purchase Undertaking, and the Servicing Agency Agreement (each as defined in "Terms and Conditions of the Certificates") and the Dealer Agreement (as defined in "Subscription and Sale") are governed by English law and the parties to such documents have agreed to refer any unresolved dispute in relation to such documents to arbitration under the Arbitration Rules of the London Court of International Arbitration (the "LCIA Rules"), with an arbitral tribunal with its seat in London (or, subject to the exercise of an option to litigate given to certain parties (other than the Issuer) the courts of England and Wales are stated to have jurisdiction to settle any disputes).
 Notwithstanding that an arbitral award may be obtained from an arbitral tribunal in London or that a judgment may be obtained in an English court, there is no assurance that the RAK Government has, or would at the relevant time have, assets in the United Kingdom against which such arbitral award or judgment could be enforced.

 The New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 (the "New York Convention") entered into force in the UAE on 19 November 2006.
-In the absence of any other multilateral or bilateral enforcement convention, an arbitration award rendered in London should be enforceable in the UAE in accordance with the terms of the New York Convention.
+In the absence of any other multilateral or bilateral enforcement convention, an arbitration award rendered in London should be enforceable in the UAE as a foreign award in accordance with the terms of the New York Convention.
 Under the New York Convention, the UAE has an obligation to recognise and enforce foreign arbitration awards, unless the party opposing enforcement can prove one of the grounds under Article V of the New York Convention to refuse enforcement, or the UAE courts find that the subject matter of the dispute is not capable of settlement by arbitration or enforcement would be contrary to the public policy of the UAE.
 There have been limited instances where the UAE courts, most notably the Fujairah Court of First Instance and the Dubai Court of Cassation, have ratified or ordered the recognition and enforcement of foreign arbitration awards under the New York Convention.
-However, in a recent decision, the Dubai Court of First Instance held that the enforcement of foreign arbitration awards falling within the scope of the application of international conventions was not exempt from the application of domestic provisions governing the execution of foreign arbitration awards.